The Tempest: Plot

+Act I

-Twelve years before the action of the play, Prospero, formerly Duke of Milan, had been usurped by his treacherous brother Antonio, aided by Alonso, King of Naples.
-Escaping by boat with his infant daughter Miranda, Prospero had fled to an island where he has been living ever since, using his magical powers to keep the island's only inhabitant, Caliban, as a slave, and a local spirit Ariel as a servant.
+Twelve years before the action of the play, Prospero, formerly Duke of Milan and a gifted sorcerer, had been usurped by his treacherous brother Antonio with the aid of Alonso, King of Naples.
+Escaping by boat with his infant daughter Miranda, Prospero flees to a remote island where he has been living ever since.
+There he used his magic to force the island's only inhabitant, Caliban, to protect him and Miranda.
+He also frees the spirit Ariel and binds him into servitude.

-When a ship carrying his brother Antonio passes nearby, Prospero conjures up a storm using the help of Ariel and the ship is destroyed.
-Antonio is shipwrecked, along with Alonso, Ferdinand (Alonso's son who is heir of the throne), Sebastian (Alonso's brother), Gonzalo (Prospero's trustworthy minister), Adrian and other court members.
+When a ship carrying his brother Antonio passes nearby, Prospero conjures up a storm with help from Ariel and the ship is destroyed.
+Antonio is shipwrecked, along with Alonso, Ferdinand (Alonso's son and heir to the throne), Sebastian (Alonso's brother), Gonzalo (Prospero's trustworthy minister), Adrian, and other court members.

+Acts II and III

-Prospero is determined to regain his dukedom.
-Using magic he separates the shipwreck survivors into groups on the island:
+Prospero enacts a sophisticated plan to take revenge on his usurpers and regain his dukedom.
+Using magic, he separates the shipwreck survivors into groups on the island: